yabadabu/reflector/README.md

     You can create Ref from the address of a typed C++ object.
 - Copy values between refs
 - Base class.
+- Value as a container, not a reference
+- Can reflect methods, by converting all args and return to Values

 # Requirements
 - C++ 17